03 April 2011

 --windows-target

 option that attempts a cross-platform build on Linux to Windows executable.
 This is using “MingGW-cross-env” cross compilation tool chain.
 It’s not yet working fully correctly due to the DLL hell problem with the C runtime.
-I hope to get this right in subsequent releases.The
+I hope to get this right in subsequent releases.--execute

 Pystone(1.1) time for 50000 passes = 0.65